zk-passport/openpassport/common/ofacdata/ReadMe.md

 - For individuals, we parse :
     - full name (first name, last name), dob(day, month, year) in names.json
     - passports and passport issuing country in passport.json
+- The jsons are stored at ofacdata/inputes to be used furthur by SMT's.

 ## Data Usage :
 These jsons are later used to create sparse merkle trees for non-membership proofs.
 We provide 3 levels of proofs.
 - Match through Passport Number  : level 3 (Absolute Match)
 - Match through Names and Dob combo tree : level 2 (High Probability Match)
-- Match only through Names : level 1 (Partial Match)
+- Match only through Names : level 1 (Partial Match) The merkle tree is also exported as json in ofacdata/outputs for time constraint export and import.

 Check out src/ofacTree.ts for more details.<br>